Ankitjha2202/object_detection_services/README.md

   - Code to perform inference on images using the trained model.
   - Visualization of detection results, including the images with drawn bounding boxes and saved JSON results.

-The notebook is structured for anyone to easily check and replicate the results.
+The notebook is structured for anyone to easily check and replicate the results. **You can download the Jupyter notebook, run it on your own system, and observe the results.**

 ## How to Run